SecureCategory

 What does Chrome's Not Secure warning really mean?

-It simply means that you haven't protected your website with an SSL certificate — which means it's possible for a third-party (aka hacker) to read information transmitted between your website and anyone visiting it.
+It simply means that you haven't protected your website with an SSL certificate — which means it's possible for a third-party (aka hackers) to read information transmitted between your website and anyone visiting it.

 Avoid the not secure warning